SYMPOSIUM OF THE CULTURAL LITERACY IN EUROPE FORUM:

 - created an international Core Group to oversee all activities;

-- begun organization of the next biennial Conference, to be held in 2017 at the Institute of Literary Research of the Polish Academy of Sciences in Warsaw;
+- organised the second biennial Conference in May 2017, at the Institute of Literary Research of the Polish Academy of Sciences in Warsaw;

 - set up Special Interest Groups devoted to key areas and initiatives.